-One result of the momentum-dependence of the rotations is that the momentum dependence of the hadronic wave function affects the expectation values of both the spins and orbital angular momentum.
-Since the structure of the hadronic wave function is dynamical, the dynamics enters in spin coupling when the the Poincaré Clebsch-Gordan coefficients are integrated against the hadronic wave functions.
+One result of the momentum-dependence of the rotations is that the momentum-dependence of the hadronic wave function affects the expectation values of both the spins and orbital angular momentum.
+Since the momentum dependence of the hadronic wave function is determined by the dynamics, the dynamics enters in the spin coupling when the Poincaré Clebsch-Gordan coefficients are integrated against the hadronic wave functions.

 When one couples two interacting subsystems, one has to ask whether the masses in the Poincaré Clebsch-Gordan coefficients are the physical masses of the subsystems or the invariant masses of their constituents.
 For example, the mass of a meson or the invariant mass of a quark antiquark pair?
 So far we have treated them as invariant masses of the constituents.
 Cluster properties suggest that one should really use the physical mass operators of the subsystems.
 Fortunately there is a unitary transformation that removes the interaction dependence from the hadronic spin[7][8].
 In this representation the spins can be coupled by sequential coupling using the Clebsch-Gordan coefficients of the Poincaré group as if the particles were not interacting.
 This unitary transformation changes the Hamiltonian, generating many-body interactions.
 It also changes the representation of the wave function in a way that preserves probabilities, expectation values, as well as scattering observables.
-In this case all of the dynamical spin effects can be absorbed by changing the representation of the wave function.
+As a result of this all of the dynamical spin effects can be absorbed by changing the representation of the wave function.
+In QCD the quark masses themselves are also not constant.

-A second ambiguity with spin has to do with whether the dynamics formulated using Poincaré covariant or Lorentz covariant bases.
-The unitary representation of the Poincaré group on positive-mass positive-energy irreducible basis states has the form
+A second ambiguity with spin has to do with whether the dynamics is formulated using Poincaré covariant or Lorentz covariant bases.
+Field theories are normally formulated using Lorentz covariant bases while relativistic quantum mechanics is typically formulated using Poincaré covariant bases.
+These are simply related; the dynamics enters both representations, but in different but equivalent ways.
+To understand this note that the unitary representation of the Poincaré group on positive-mass positive-energy irreducible basis states has the form

-$$U(\Lambda,0)|(M,j)\mathbf{P},\mu\rangle_x = \sum |(M,j)\mathbf{\Lambda}P,\nu\rangle_x D^j{\nu\mu}(R{wx}(\Lambda,P)).$$ (10)
+$$U(\Lambda,0)|(M,j)\mathbf{P},\mu\rangle_a = \sum |(M,j)\mathbf{\Lambda}P,\nu\rangle_a D^j{\nu\mu}(R{wa}(\Lambda,P)).$$ (10)